Function & Capabilities

 Which Machines Make the Cut?

-The top performers in our review are the Silver Bullet, the Gold Award winner; KNK Zing Air, the Silver Award winner; and Pazzles Inspiration, the Bronze Award winner.
+The top performers in our review are the Silver Bullet, the Gold Award winner; the KNK Zing Orbit, the Silver Award winner; and Pazzles Inspiration, the Bronze Award winner.
 Here’s more on choosing a die-cutting machine to meet your needs, along with detail on how we arrived at our ranking of 10 products.

 Die-Cutting Machines: What Makes the Cut?

 It can be difficult for quilters, scrapbookers and crafters to make precise cuts on fabric, paper and other materials.
 Handheld tools like hobby knives and scissors can be unwieldy and tedious for large or complex projects.
 If you find yourself frequently cutting small, intricate pieces or you need many pieces of a similar shape, you may want to consider adding a die-cutting machine to your crafting kit.
 These machines come in a variety of sizes, with different prices, power levels and capabilities, which can make it hard to choose the right one for your needs.

 Die cutters work best for cutting cardstock and paper across the board, but tougher models can cut low-strength materials.
 Even the simplest die cutters can cut and emboss, but more advanced models can draw, print, weld and scan.
 If you're the crafty type, check out our reviews on other crafting supplies like sewing machines and scrapbooking software.

 There are several criteria to consider when selecting a die-cutting machine.
 Die cutters come at a wide range of prices; they can be simple rolling presses or advanced models that print, scan, cut and more.
 Because of this, consider how frequently you craft, as well as how detailed and customized you want your designs to be.